Torfkopp/masterarbeit/chapters/basics/ai/ea.typ

 Based on the quality of its performance, the individual is given a "fitness" score.
 The fittest individuals are selected to reproduce; the offspring is constructed by slightly altering the parents.
-The best performing individuals amongst the offsprings are selected as parents as well, and so forth.
+The best performing individuals amongst the offspring are selected as parents as well, and so forth.
 By repeating this process, each generation should have individuals better adapted to the task than the previous one. @oreillyNeuroevolutionDifferent

-Later, the fixture of the topology was not needed anymore and TWEANN (Topology and Weight Evolving Artificial Neural Networks) algorithms were developed.
+Later, the fixture of the topology was not needed any more and TWEANN (Topology and Weight Evolving Artificial Neural Networks) algorithms were developed.
 These algorithms could change the topology of the neural network as well, i.e. by adding a connection during the creation of an offspring.
-The addition of the topolgy made the evolutionary algorithms more flexible and powerful.
+The addition of the topology made the evolutionary algorithms more flexible and powerful.

 #figure(
   image("/images/basics/gadiagram.svg"),
-  caption: [A diagram showing the general steps of a evolutionary algorithms #footnote("https://www.strong.io/blog/evolutionary-optimization")]
+  caption: [A diagram showing the general steps of an evolutionary algorithms #footnote("https://www.strong.io/blog/evolutionary-optimization")]
 )

 Evolutionary algorithms may be classified into three subcategories, each inspired by different evolutionary theories.
 #heading(outlined: false, bookmarked: false, level: 5, numbering: none)[Darwinian Evolution]
 Darwinian Evolution algorithms are rooted in Charles Darwin's theory of natural selection.
-These algorithms emphasise survival of the fittest, where individuals are selected based on their fitness, and crossover and mutation create variation.
+These algorithms emphasise the survival of the fittest, where individuals are selected based on their fitness, and crossover and mutation create variation.
 Genetic algorithms (GAs) are a primary example of this approach.

 #heading(outlined: false, bookmarked: false, level: 5, numbering: none)[Lamarckian Evolution]
 Lamarckian Evolution algorithms are based on Jean-Baptiste Lamarck's theory, which posits that traits acquired during an individual's lifetime can be passed to offspring.
 In EAs, this translates to individuals that can adapt and improve within their lifetime before passing on their enhanced traits, merging the ideas of learning and evolution.